 Another area of regulatory concern is cybersecurity.
 The Colonial Pipeline hack of 2021 proved that corporations of any size can be breached by cybercriminals.
 As cybercrime continues to escalate, government action will likely lead to stricter regulations on protecting confidential data.

 The supply chain crisis during the pandemic is partly due to material shortages.
 The Institute of Supply Chain Management (ISM) has reported that every major commodity has either increased in price or is undergoing a supply shortage.
 This dynamic puts a strain on supplier relationships, as executives understand that consumers lose interest in brands with rising prices and slower deliveries.

 Supply chain managers must respond by making lead times more flexible.
 They must also be selective about building inventory that is in sync with market demand.
 These executives must plan ahead more into the future to reduce effects of empty store shelves.
 Creating a more diversified list of suppliers and backups can help mitigate material shortages.

 Consumers are now studying packaging more carefully to check for healthy ingredients in food and more eco-friendly packaging.
 The investment community is also becoming increasingly concerned about sustainability from both financial and environmental perspectives.

 Manufacturers embracing electric trucks can lower transportation costs and emissions at the same time.
 Companies that invest in solar panels help cut energy costs, energy waste, and pollution.

-Resilience and strategic planning are the keys to facing logistics challenges in 2022.
+Resilience and strategic planning are the keys to facing supply chain challenges in 2022.
 Managers must be open to more flexible ways for running logistics operations.
 While digital technology provides some of the answers, hiring motivated and qualified personnel is just as important for moving product.
 Improvements in the transportation and warehousing industries are already underway, as new technology and analytical minds are helping revolutionize supply chains.